AN EMPLOYMENT SUCCESS STORY

-Amara is a Transition student with Glenbrook High School.
+Amara is a Transition student at Glenbrook High School.
 She is a stylish young lady and is always decked out in accessories.
 It was important to Amara's family to find a job in her home community that would promote independence and confidence.

 During Discovery, we learned that Amara reads sight words only--some would call her a non-reader.
 Ideal conditions for success at work include a predictable routine that allows her to work independently.
 Amara is a visual learner.
 She enjoys completing 3-4 step tasks that are repetitive and easily broken down into small teachable steps.
 Amara speaks a lot at home but not as much out in public.
 Some might find it challenging to understand Amara.
 We also learned Amara is particular about when and how she interacts with others.
 Some days she is giggling, and some days she prefers minimal interactions.

 TotalLink created three customized jobs for Amara through strong community connections with her family dentist, at her hair salon, and a TotalLink employment specialist connection.